Promo Data Breach Hits 14.6 Million User Accounts

 Although Promo failed to quantify the scale of the breach, HaveIBeenPwned has claimed the incident exposed 22 million records containing over 14.6 million unique email addresses.

-Promo has informed all affected customers and will force a password reset as a precaution.
+Promo has informed all affected customers and will force a password reset as a precaution, although credential stuffing remains a threat.

-“Promo blamed a third-party vendor for exposing the passwords, but why is Promo sharing its users’ passwords with third parties in the first place?
-Furthermore, Promo must have been using an outdated hash algorithm to encrypt passwords if hackers were able to crack them,” argued Comparitech privacy advocate, Paul Bischoff.

-“To add insult to injury, the data was posted on a forum before Promo even knew about the breach and was able to alert customers.
-That’s three strikes against Promo.”
+“Users need to double-check their password usage on other websites and online services, ensuring they are not using the same passwords on those accounts,” warned Chris Hauk, consumer privacy champion at Pixel PrivacyUsers.